 There is two main mechanism sequence that the pool table uses to know which ball is to be separated and where should that ball go.
 The main and most effective way would be a magnetic sequence pull, the cue balls will have a slight magnetic impulse inside them so that the table can easily pick up which ball is which.
 The pool table itself also has magnetic built-in channels to properly guide the cue ball within its right channel flow.

 The other way would be by using the weight system, the cue ball will be a little bit heavier than the normal numbered balls on the pool table.
 It won’t be something you can see or feel that the cue ball is a bit bigger or heavier than just looking at the cue ball.
 The pool table can, however, tell the difference in ball weight as soon as a ball has been pocketed in the game.
-The mechanism of a pool table structure was well crafted and thought about and properly excited with and smart base inside system.
+The mechanism of a pool table structure was well crafted and thought about and properly excited with and smart base inside the system.

-Are All Pool Balls The Same Size?
+Are All Pool Balls Of The Same Size?

 This is another question that is frequently asked in the game, it’s common to play in different locations and see like some balls are bigger or smaller.
-Truth be told are that most billiard sets of balls are more likely the same size and weight especially the original ones that are used in tournaments with an exception for the cue ball which would be the white ball on the table.
+Truth be told are that most billiard sets of balls are more likely the same size and weight, especially the original ones that are used in tournaments with an exception for the cue ball which would be the white ball on the table.

-Some cue ball is slightly bigger or smaller than some are but for the most of it, the numbered balls are all the same in pool with a slight difference in the cue ball weights.
-If you were to say order a custom billard set that is bigger than the normal size ones used then that set would come with the fitting size cue ball to balance the game with.
+Some cue ball is slightly bigger or smaller than some are but for most of it, the numbered balls are all the same in the pool with a slight difference in the cue ball weights.
+If you were to say order a custom billiard set that is bigger than the normal size ones used then that set would come with the fitting size cue ball to balance the game with.

 Does A Replacement Cue Ball Gets Returned?

 Most of the cue balls out there were specially built in a way that the pool table can recognize the difference between the white ball from the other numbered balls.
-However, they are time especially when the cue ball does not contain the tiny magnets for the pool table to realize and pull the cue ball to its rightful path, it can sometimes confuse the table leading to the wrong channeling of the cue ball.
+However, they are times especially when the cue ball does not contain the tiny magnets for the pool table to realize and pull the cue ball to its rightful path, it can sometimes confuse the table leading to the wrong channelling of the cue ball.

 Thank you for reading our article on How Does A Pool Table Recognize The Cue Ball, I do hope you have learned something from this article.
-Please feel free to check out other related learning articles as well as our best-referred products to be used in the buyer’s guide menu as well.
+Please feel free to check out other related learning articles as well as our perfectly-referred products to be used in the buyer’s guide menu as well.